MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/01-Sales-trial.md

 9. In the header, select **Sales trial.** This will open your list of available apps.
 In this course, we will be working mostly in the **Sales Hub.** Select **Sales Hub** to open the application.
 10. Feel free to take a few minutes to explore the application.

-**Important:** It can take several minutes for your new environment to be created.
-You will be notified once it is deployed.